couchbasecloud/couchbase-capella-api-go-client/docs/ClusterSummary.md

 ### NewClusterSummary

-`func NewClusterSummary(id string, name string, tenantId string, cloudId string, projectId string, status ClusterStatus, health ClusterHealth, services []CouchbaseServices, nodes int32, ) *ClusterSummary`
+`func NewClusterSummary(id string, name string, tenantId string, cloudId string, projectId string, services []CouchbaseServices, nodes int32, ) *ClusterSummary`

 NewClusterSummary instantiates a new ClusterSummary object This constructor will assign default values to properties that have it defined,